mozilla/firefox-translations-models/README.md

 All models should be contributed to `dev` folder first.

-## By maintainers
+## Maintainers adding models

-Create a pull Request to `main` branch from another branch in this repo.
+Create a pull request to the `main` branch from another branch in this repo (not a fork).

-## From forks
+This pull request should include the models, and the evaluation will be added as extra commits in the CI task.

+## Contributors adding models

-Create a Pull Request to `contrib` branch.
+Create a pull request to the `contrib` branch.
-When it is reviewed and merged, another pull request to `main` branch will be created by a maintainer to kick off automatic evaluation.
+When it is reviewed and merged, a maintainer should create a pull request from `contrib` to `main`.
+This second PR will run the automatic evaluation and add the evaluation commits.

 ## Local testing